Introduction

 - Use full expressions like:

-items where item_path:('photos') changes where val_new:(I) show default, val_old, val_new
+items where item_path:('photos') changes where val_new:(I) show default, val_old, val_new - Queries may be repeated until you type

-- Query errors provide detailed syntax feedback
+qorexit - Query errors provide detailed syntax feedback

 - Use the ↑ and ↓ arrow keys to scroll through previous entries in your session